CanCLID/jyutping.org/content/en/docs/english.md

 - ngo5 我 {{< audio id="ngo5" >}}
 - ngoi6 外 {{< audio id="ngoi6" >}}

 You might find difficult to pronounce **ng-**, but don't worry.
-Many people fail to pronounce it as well while still can perfectly be understood.
+Many native speakers fail to pronounce it as well while still can perfectly be understood.

-## 5 Tones
+## 5 The Tones

 This will be a completely new territory for you.
 Cantonese is a tonal language, so the pitch of the word matters.
 Using the wrong pitch can change the meaning of a word.